Mark Slater (composer)

 Mark Andrew Slater (born 1 April 1969) is a British film composer, conductor, cellist and pianist.
 He is the composer for the film Flatland, 400 Years of the Telescope., and numerous planetarium fulldome films.
-He lives in Tokyo, Japan and is a professor of film music at Andvision International Music School, Tokyo.
 Slater is a sponsored artist of the Make Art Not War Foundation.

 Early years

 Slater was born on 1 April 1969 in Reigate, Surrey.
 His musical background includes a father who is a professor of music and conductor, a degree from the London College of Music and five years as a cathedral chorister at Christ Church Cathedral, Oxford.
 Slater appeared on Central TV in 1982 as a treble soloist on A Ceremony of Carols filmed as a follow-up to an album issued by ASV Records and on the 1984 Decca release of the Messiah performed by the Academy of Ancient Music.
 In 1998, Slater made his debut at Dorking Halls, Surrey as a solo pianist performing Rhapsody on a Theme by Paganini.
 Slater's "crisp" piano playing was compared to Gershwin in a performance of Rhapsody in Blue.
 A composition by Slater written for a fund raising concert in 1999 for Kosovo War refugees 'Tempus Fugit' made a "stunning impression."
 Slater appeared in other Surrey concerts as a conductor and organist.